|

 (recommended at least yearly)

-solution.
-I recommend using Cascade automatic dishwashing soap
+cleaning solution.
+I recommend using Cascade automatic dish

 Then take each jet and agitate by hand up and down in the Cascade